Deciding to Start

 If you want someone to fix you.
 Therapy requires your active participation.
 If you're hoping to show up and have someone else do the work - give you answers, make decisions for you, tell you who to be - you'll be disappointed.

 If you're not willing to be honest.
-Therapy only works if you bring the real stuff.
-If you're planning to present an edited version of yourself, to hide the things you're ashamed of, to perform wellness - save your money.
+Therapy is unlikely to help much if you can only bring an edited version of yourself.
+If you need to hide the things you're ashamed of and perform wellness, it may not be the right moment.

 If the timing is impossible.
 Therapy takes time and money.
 If you genuinely can't commit to weekly sessions, if the financial strain would create more stress than the therapy relieves, it might not be the right moment.
 This can change.